pythias/Stark/README.md

 * PHP 5.3 or Higher
 * A POSIX compatible operating system (Linux, OSX, BSD)
-* POSIX and PCNTL Extensions for PHP
+* POSIX and PCNTL extensions for PHP
+* Redis extensions

 Features
 --------